crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

 * Did you train a machine learning component from what the crowd gave you?
 * If you trained a machine learning component, describe what you did.
 * Did you analyze the quality of the machine learning component?
 For instance, did you compare its quality against crowd workers using an n-fold cross validation?
-* If you have a graph analyzing a machine learning component, include a link to a PNG file of the graph here.
+* If you have a graph analyzing a machine learning component, include the graph here.
 * Did you create a user interface for the crowd workers?
 Answer yes even if it's something simple like a HTML form on CrowdFlower.
-* If yes, please give the URL to a screenshot of the crowd-facing user interface.
-Save the screenshot as a PNG file, and put it in your github repo.
-Include the full path to your image (prefix with https://github.com/).
-You can include multiple screenshots, one per line.
+* If yes, please include a screenshot of the crowd-facing user interface in your report.
+You can include multiple screenshots if you want.
 * Describe your crowd-facing user interface.
 This can be a short caption for the screenshot.
 Alternately, if you put a lot of effort into the interface design, you can give a longer explanation of what you did.

 #### Skills